runablehq/website-template/CONTEXT.md

 - Bun (package manager only)

 Agents should extend this starter by:
-1. Adding reusable UI blocks in `src/blocks/`
+1. Adding reusable UI components in `src/components/`
 2. Composing them into pages under `src/pages/`
 3. Using semantic design tokens for styling (no hard-coded colors)

 ## 🚩 Mandatory First Step

-Before doing anything else, you MUST rewrite the placeholder pages:
+Before doing anything else, you MUST rewrite the placeholder page:
 - `src/pages/Home.tsx`
-- `src/pages/About.tsx`

-These files are ONLY placeholders to help boot the app.
-Do not keep their content or styling.
-Replace them with your own design and content before building additional blocks or pages.
+This file is ONLY a placeholder to help boot the app.
+Do not keep its content or styling.
+Replace it with your own design and content before building additional components or pages.

 **IMPORTANT**: Default to PREVIEW, not deploy.
 Use `bun run preview` for validation.
 Only deploy when explicitly requested/approved.
 When deploying, ALWAYS run `bun run pre-deploy` first (to generate migrations), then proceed with deploy after review.